polimi-cmls-22/group7-hw-Juce-Radical_Geeks/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [✓] implement a wah-wah plugin
-- [✓] you can use the wah-wah plugin with the waveform produced by an instrument
-- [✓] you can choose between a sinusoidal wave, a square wave or a sawtooth wave to control the filter
+- [✓] implement a peak filter
-- [✓] you can choose the first and the last frequency of the filter
+- [✓] let the central frequency of the peak filter change with a function
-- [✓] you can choose the sweep velocity of the filter
+- [✓] implement the sweep signals
-- [✓] you can choose the gain and the quality of the peak
+- [✓] let the user change the parameters of the peak filter (Q and gain)
-- [✓] you can view the spectogram of the filter and eventually of the input signal.
+- [✓] let the user change the parameters of the sweep (limits and frequency)
+- [✓] frequency analyzer

 <p align="right">(<a href="#top">back to top</a>)</p>